core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 # Caching of OSCORE-Protected Responses # {#sec-response-caching}

 Although it is not possible as per the original OSCORE specification {{RFC8613}}, effective cacheability of OSCORE-protected responses at proxies can be achieved.
-To this end, the approach defined in {{I-D.amsuess-core-cachable-oscore}} can be used, as based on Deterministic Requests protected with the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} used end-to-end between an origin client and an origin server.
+To this end, the approach defined in {{I-D.ietf-core-cacheable-oscore}} can be used, as based on Deterministic Requests protected with the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} used end-to-end between an origin client and an origin server.
 The applicability of this approach is limited to requests that are safe to process (in the REST sense) and that do not yield side effects at the origin server.

 In particular, this approach requires both the origin client and the origin server to have already joined the correct OSCORE group.
 Then, starting from the same plain CoAP request, different clients in the OSCORE group are able to deterministically generate a same Deterministic Request protected with Group OSCORE, which is sent to a proxy for being forwarded to the origin server.
 The proxy can effectively cache the resulting OSCORE-protected response from the server, since the same plain CoAP request will result again in the same Deterministic Request and thus will produce a cache hit at the proxy.